 Machinery maintenance – are your records easy to access?

-Understanding and managing the risks that come with using agricultural machinery is essential to a safe operating environment.
+Understanding and managing the risks that come with using agricultural machinery, such as grain augers, is essential to a safe operating environment.
 There are regular risk management practices you can put into place, alongside seasonal checks at various times of the year.

 How to identify hazards